m-jalabert/PARTIES-VoF-IBM/PARTIES/testcases/Mordant_Testcase/README_Mordant.md

 ## mordant_testcase.sh
-This file starts the testcase (copies the Boundary_Mordant.h-File to the coressponding location, asks for number of processors for run etc.)
+This file starts the testcase (copies the Boundary_Mordant.h-File to the coressponding location, asks for number of processors for run etc.).

 ## mordant_testcase.py